 A Day At Cedar Key

-The shops along the waterfront boardwalk are unique and varied.
-We found shells and things made from shells, jewelry, clothing, antiques and children’s toys, as well as arts and crafts made by the islands' artisans and tropical island-style decorations.
+The shops along the waterfront boardwalk are varied.
+Many feature shells and items made from shells, jewelry, clothing, antiques and children’s toys, as well as arts and crafts made by the islands' artisans and tropical island-style decorations.

 Parking is haphazard and could prove to be a challenge.
 If you have to park too far away, golf cart rentals are available to whisk you around where you want to go including the boardwalk area.

 If laid-back is your style and you want to spend a few days taking in the sights, there are a variety of places to stay.
-Don’t expect the Hilton here, or even the Holiday Inn for that matter.
-Most lodging is found in the older roadside motel style rooms and quaint beach resorts or hotels.
-Most that we saw were well-kept and help to add that old Florida style and island flavor to the area.
+Don’t expect to find high-priced chain hotels, though.
+Most lodging is found in the older roadside motel-style rooms and quaint beach resorts.
+Most are well-kept and help to add old Florida-style ambiance and island flavor to the area.